A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: Introduction: Weak Fibration Categories

-In ~\cite{Fri}, Frindlander also lifted the \'etale homotopy type of Artin and Mazur, from an object in $\Pro(\Ho(\cS))$ to an object in $\Pro(\cS)$.
-He did so by replacing the classical notion of hypercovering by the more involved one of rigid hypercovering.
+However, the category $\Ho(\Pro(\cS))$ is very different from $\Pro(\Ho(\cS))$ and holds much more information.
+An object in $\Ho(\Pro(\cS))$ cannot be recovered, even up to isomorphism, from its image in $\Pro(\Ho(\cS))$.
+In fact the natural functor above does not even reflect isomorphisms.
+Thus, the \'etale topological realization $|X_{\acute{e}t}|$, which is an object in $\Ho(\Pro(\cS)),$ is more refined then Artin and Mazur's \'etale homotopy type, which is an object in $\Pro(\Ho(\cS)).$ This is very important if one wants to use the tools of abstract homotopy theory to study the scheme.
+In \cite{Fri}, Friedlander also lifts the \'etale homotopy type of Artin and Mazur to an actual pro-space.
+He does so by replacing the classical notion of hypercovering (used by Artin and Mazur to define the \'etale homotopy type) by the more involved notion of rigid hypercovering.
 We achieve the same goal, but without appealing to rigid hypercoverings.
-Moreover, our definition extends naturally to a general site (see Definition ~\ref{d:etale}).
-Our notion of topological realization of a topos is also closely related to those considered by Lurie (\cite{Lur}, chapter 7) and To\"{e}n-Vezzosi (\cite{ToVe}).
+Moreover, our definition is more conceptual and extends naturally to a general site (see Definition \ref{d:etale_big}).
+Our definition is closely related to the notion of the \emph{shape} of an infinity topos, considered by Lurie (\cite[Chapter 7]{Lur}) and To\"{e}n-Vezzosi (\cite{ToVe}).
+(The exact relation is explained in the following paper by the first author Y. Harpaz and G. Horel \cite{BHH}.)

+The definition of topological realization extends naturally to a relative notion.
+Namely, given a morphism of sites $f: \cC\to \cD$, we give a derived functor definition of the topological realization of $f$, which is an object $|\cC|_\cD\in\Pro(\SSh(\cD))$ (see Definition \ref{d:relative_big}).
+The non-relative notion is obtained by considering the site morphism $ \cC\to *$.
+We actually get a functor